SarthakMakhija/tech-lessons-posts/content/en/blog/behind_the_mic_my_journey_to_delivering_a_conference_talk/index.md

 This is where [Tittu Varghese](https://www.linkedin.com/in/tittuvarghese/), an architect at the National Payments Corporation of India (NPCI), comes in.
 I shared the stage with Tittu.
 He skillfully provided the necessary context for my talk, creating a smooth transition for my presentation.
-Tittu spoke for about two minutes, which proved invaluable.
+Tittu spoke for a few minutes, which proved invaluable.
 This period allowed me to get comfortable with the stage, observe the audience, and build my confidence for the rest of the presentation.

 I finally gave the talk :).
 I believe it went well, and I received positive feedback.